proemergotech/log/README.md

-# Log package for the dliver system
+# Log package for our systems

-Log packages for the different frameworks we use in dliver.
+Log packages for the different frameworks we use in our systems.

 ## Installation